geo-smart/snowcover/README.md

 4. **Historical Analysis:** HLS data archives allow us to conduct historical analyses of snow cover changes over extended periods, aiding in climate research and trend detection related to snow cover.
 We can do this as part of a take home exercise.

 5. **Validation and Calibration:** HLS data is well-calibrated and validated, ensuring the reliability and accuracy of the information used for snow cover mapping.
-We

 ## Files